-Another option is to get an overview of the area — but from the ground — is a “limo tour” that offers flexible scheduling, a knowledgeable local guide and a built-in designated driver!
-With a private tour, you can select those wineries and other places that appeal to your tastes specifically and design your own schedule and route.
+Another option to get an overview of the area — but from the ground — is a “limo tour” that offers flexible scheduling, a knowledgeable local guide and a built-in designated driver!
+With a private tour, you can select the wineries that appeal to your tastes specifically and design your own schedule and route.

 There are also Napa Valley tour operators who offer “bus” tours.
 These go to the top tasting rooms and other sights on a pre-set schedule, and they are surprisingly affordable.

 Remember, though, that the Napa Valley is home to many points of interest other than wineries.
 Bicycle tours are very popular, with some that are guided and some that outfit you with a self-guided map (and bike/helmet rentals, etc.).
 Because the weather during the winter months can be unpredictable, some bicycle tour operators offer bus or mini-coach tours instead.
 But if you are adventurous, why not get the self-guided map and make a full day of it?
 And, should you want to travel a bit more effortlessly, check out Segway Napa.
 It’s a great way to experience some different locations in the valley!

 Winery tours are by far the most popular Napa Valley tours.
 With over 500 wineries to see — each with its own history, wines, family heritage and unique points of interest — the choices can be overwhelming.

 Some wineries are available only by appointment, others are sometimes closed for private events and some are staffed only part of the time, and a winery tour that chooses where to go can offer a helpful and pleasing option.
 (Not to mention — again! — a designated driver.)